-Policy IN10: Car and cycle parking What evidence has informed this policy?
+Policy IN10: Car and cycle parking Does it meet national planning policy?
+Yes - NPPF Paragraphs 39 and 40 Government ministerial statement on planning matters which included guidance on the provision of car parking spaces, March 2015; What evidence has informed this policy?
 6Cs Design Guide, Nottinghamshire County Council.
 How will it be delivered?
-Through the development management process and the determination of planning applications ensuring development proposals meet the requirements of Policy IN10.
-The council will prepare a SPD providing local parking design guidance.
+Through the development management process and the determination of planning applications ensuring that development proposals meet the requirements of Policy IN10.
+The council will prepare a SPD providing further local parking design guidance.
 Which local plan objectives will it meet?
 9 and 10